Accounting Standards Board

 Karen Higgins – Vice Chair

 P. Marc Joyal

 Linda F. Mezon is the Accounting Standards Board (AcSB) Chair and has served in this capacity since July 1, 2013.
-Combined with her previous board experience as a volunteer member, she has 12 years of experience as a standard setter, including the period encompassing the adoption of International Financial Reporting Standards (IFRSs) and development of separate sections of the CPA Canada Handbook – Accounting for private enterprises and not-for-profit entities.
+Combined with her previous board experience as a volunteer member, she has 12 years of experience as a standard setter, including the period encompassing the adoption of IFRS Standards and development of separate sections of the CPA Canada Handbook – Accounting for private enterprises and not-for-profit entities.

 Linda provides leadership to the AcSB to achieve its mission, as well as enables and promotes a deeper stakeholder understanding of the Board’s strategic plan and activities.
 She is a frequent speaker on topics related to financial reporting, able to represent both the standard setter and preparer points of view.

-In regards to her not-for-profit experience, Linda is a member of the Board of Directors of the Toronto Rehabilitation Institute Foundation and the Dancer Transition Resource Centre, and their finance committees.
+In regards to her not-for-profit experience, Linda is a member of the Board of Directors of the Toronto Rehabilitation Institute Foundation and its finance committee.

 Linda was named a fellow of the Institute of Chartered Accountants of Ontario in 2013, is a Certified Public Accountant (Michigan) and Chartered Global Management Accountant, holds a BA in Accounting from Michigan State University and an MBA from the University of Detroit.

 Karen Higgins is the National Director of Accounting Services for Deloitte & Touche LLP Canada.
 She is responsible for the firm’s accounting consultation network, focusing on all aspects of Canadian GAAP.
 She oversees the technical component for learning, compliance and marketplace materials relating to International Financial Reporting Standards (IFRSs), accounting standards for private enterprises, not-for-profit organizations and public sector accounting standards.